kirthevasank/mps/README.md

 # MPS
 ### Myopic Posterior Sampling for Adaptive Goal Oriented Design of Experiments

-&nbsp;

 MPS is a general and flexible framework adaptive goal oriented design of experiments.

-In adaptive  design of experiments (DoE) framework, one wishes to design a sequence of experiments and collect data so as to achieve a desired goal.
+In adaptive  design of experiments (DoE), one wishes to design a sequence of experiments and collect data so as to achieve a desired goal.
 While there are many algorithms for specialised settings for adaptive DoE (such as